AdobeDocs/campaign-standard.en/help/channels/using/generating-csv-multilingual-push.md

 * **language**: name of the language which is associated with the locale.
 For example, if locale is "en_us", the name of the language should be " English-United States".
 * **silentPush**: flag for the push notification type.
 If it is a regular push notification, the value should be 0.
 If it is a silent push, the value should be 1.
 The default value is 0.
 If you leave this column blank, the value will be considered 0.

-## Constraints and Guidelines for the creation of csv file {constraints-guideline-csv}
+## Constraints and Guidelines for the creation of csv file {#constraints-guideline-csv}

 **Name of each column is fixed**.
 You should include the name of each column in the CSV file, if you don't use any columns for the content, leave it blank.